kyooowe/PineUI/README.md

 # Installation
 Create a `.env` file in the project directory (apps/api and apps/dashoard) with your environment variables.
 You can copy the contents of the `.env.example` file and replace the values  with your own. <br /> <br />
-Install dependencies by running the command in terminal (root folder)
+Install dependencies by running the command in the terminal (root folder)
 ```
 npm install
 ```

-Run the following command in root directory to start the application
+Run the following command in the root directory to start the application
 ```
 npm run dev
 ```

-Access the application in your dashboard at `http://127.0.0.1:5173/` and api `http://localhost:3001`
+Access the application in your dashboard at `http://127.0.0.1:5173/` and API `http://localhost:3001`

 # Build

-To build a production-ready version of your application, run the command in terminal (root folder):
+To build a production-ready version of your application, run the command in the terminal (root folder):

 ```
 npm run build